GedasSkikas/BitcoinBuddy/README.md

 The app utilizes RESTful APIs in conjuction with Retrofit 2.

-APIs used to pull store data and Bitcoin price in real time:
+APIs used to pull the needed data for Bitcoin price and locations:
 * https://coinmap.org/api/v1/venues/
 * http://www.coindesk.com/api/